cyouraku/myRepo/readme.txt

 #virtualbox共享文件夹
 #Before install VBoxGuestAdditions, for ubuntu-server, you should install GCC and Make util at first
 # sudo apt-get gcc
-# sudo apt-get install Make
+# sudo apt-get install make
 # Then try to mount sr0 as below
 # ls -l /dev | grep sr0
 # mount /dev/sr0 /mnt